LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 In the example below, you keep the high recall of the match query using the “or” logic and also improve the precision by reordering the results to return the high precision documents first.
 Notice you get the same 852 hits, but the score is higher for documents in which the phrase "open data" appears.

-- Add other ways to query Elasticsearch, KQL, and SQL if I need more content